 - Our website:

-Keep in touch link: If you choose to receive our supporter communications, you can opt in through our Keep in Touch page, through a widget to our secure Customer Record Management system, Donorfy.
-We collect and store your personal information securely in Donorfy.
+If you choose to receive our supporter communications, you can opt in via our website through a widget to our secure Customer Record Management system, Donorfy.
+We also offer the opportunity for you to contact us through forms on our website to enable you to express your interest in supporting us.
+The forms and widget link directly to Donorfy, where store your personal information securely.
 More information about Donorfy can be found here.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.